 Dena Samuels, PhD

 At heart, I am an educator with a passion for increasing your connection and sense of belonging in the world.
-I am also a springboard to help you reach your own inspired potential, and I often hear people say that they feel empowered after they have met with me or heard me speak.
+I am also a springboard to help you reach your own and/or your organization’s inspired potential.

 My last book, The Culturally Inclusive Educator: Preparing for a Multicultural World (Columbia University’s Teachers College Press, 2014), sold out its first printing in its first nine months, and after its second printing has been used in organizations and campuses around the U.S. as an all-organization/all-campus read.
 It provides 8 transformative steps for becoming a culturally inclusive educator and leader.